 Ceding the low-end of the market to an upstart with a new, but "inferior", technology can prove to be the undoing of a market leader.
 As stated above, the inferior technology may have the seeds of great advantage within it.
 When this occurs, the new entrant begins to make progress up the value chain.
 They are driving the "progress due to disruptive technologies" shown in Figure 1.
 Eventually the new technology and the companies that have mastered it will become major threats to established leaders.
-Unfortunately, by the time this threat becomes clear, it is often too late for the established firms to catch-up.
+Unfortunately, by the time that threat becomes clear, it is often too late for the established firms to catch-up.
 As a result, the formerly upstart companies displace the old leaders to control the market.

-Throughout the computer industry, upstarts have used inferior technology to get a foothold in the market and then improve the technology until they are able to surpass all of the industry leaders.
+Throughout the computer industry, upstarts have used inferior technology to get a foothold in the market and then improve the technology until they were able to surpass all of the industry leaders.
 This has occurred in personal computers, disk drives, CPU's, engineering workstations, graphics devices, networking, and a host of other components and systems.
 This same disruption has occurred a number of times in the simulation industry, and is currently occurring again on the back of game technology.
+This may be one of the first industries transformed by these technologies, and it may be followed by a number of others over the next decade.